IanVaughan/GiddyUp/README.md

 ### Main

-- fix tail of log files in open iterms, it runs to fast
+- fix tail of log files in open iTerms, it runs to fast and causes probs

-- Fix so this is set as required for one of the projects (`mobile`)
+- Fix so this is set as required for any of the projects (`mobile`)

-    export WLD_SITE_ID=1000
+    export SITE_ID=1000

-- should this be used?

-    Process.detach(pid)

 - turn into gem

-- make so can start and app itself goes into background (demon)
+- make so can start and app itself goes into background (demon) -> vagas

-- add call, control and status off, vm-control
+- add call, control and status off, `vm-control`

 ### Views

-- add tick/untick

 - add field to add/remove base path for projects (remove default path from app)